-Baseball anyone?
+Blue Jays baseball anyone?
 Live theatre?
-Markets?
-Museums?
-Shopping?
+Kensington market?
+The Royal Ontario Museum?
+Shopping at the Eaton Centre?
 CN Tower?
 Toronto Islands?
 Enjoy the wide array of diverse activities that the downtown core has to offer.
 Outdoor enthusiasts and cultural fanatics alike will have their pick of entertaining activities.

 Markets and Shopping

 Our multicultural city includes a number of unique markets and shopping.
-Enjoy the atmosphere of restored Victorian era buildings of the Distillery District with over 80 shops and boutiques, award-winning restaurants, and unique cafés.
+Enjoy the atmosphere of restored Victorian-era buildings in the Distillery District with over 80 shops and boutiques, award-winning restaurants, and unique cafés.
 Just down the street, check out St. Lawrence Market, one of the world’s great markets, with over 120 vendors.

 Sports enthusiasts might enjoy watching the Toronto FC in a game of soccer at the BMO field, rooting for the Blue Jays at a game of baseball, or visiting the Hockey Hall of Fame and exploring the largest collection of hockey memorabilia in the world.

 Music and the Arts